jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Go back to VSCode to your Liquid theme.
 Scroll down until you see ```<a href="/cart">cart</a>```, between this line and the next one type "```<h1>Billy's Store</h1>'''" or anything you want.

 When you go back to your theme online and hit refresh, you should see "Billy's Store" on your store's webpage.

+## Working with an existing website

+Go back to your Shopify store (Shopify website).
+Under "Theme library", make a duplicate of the "Debut" theme.
+Hit "duplicate" under the "Actions" pull down menu.

+You can preview the copy of Debut.
+You will the theme that comes with Shopify.
+Everything that you need to build a theme is already built in this theme.
+You can copy and paste want you need from Debut.
+There is no need to re-invent the wheel.

+To download the copy of Debut, hit "ctrl + c" on the command prompt to stop "theme watch".

+Create a folder called "Debut" just like the theme's name.

+On the command prompt go inside the Debut folder.

+In VSCode open the debut folder and then create a config file, name it "config.yml"

+Next we need the ID of the copy of the theme debut.
+Go to your Shopify store.
+On the "Theme library" area hit "customize".

+The ID is located on top, on the search field of the browser after the "/theme/" section.
+The ID should be a series of numbers like "104345043112".
+Save this number.

+Hit the browser's back button.